Market AnalysisJuly 25, 202515 min read

 Digital Adoption Momentum

-• 90% of UK firms have adopted at least one advanced digital technology
+• Most UK construction firms have adopted at least one advanced digital technology

-• Cloud computing leads at 83% adoption - highest across all sectors
+• Cloud computing leads adoption — the most widely deployed technology category

 Target Market Segmentation